Ukrainian refugees safe, but not at peace, after year of war

 They suffer from trauma and loss — uprooted from their lives, separated from relatives, fearing for loved ones stuck in Russian-occupied areas or fighting on the frontline.
 Children are separated from fathers, grandparents, pets.
 Others have no family or homes to return to.

-The woman from Kherson spoke to AP this month at a Warsaw counseling center run in sponsorship with UNICEF.
+The woman from Kherson spoke to the AP this month at a Warsaw counseling center run in partnership with UNICEF.
 She insisted on anonymity; she fears for the safety of her husband and other relatives in Russian-occupied areas.

 She doesn’t like to talk about herself.
 But she has a goal: For the world to see what Russian troops are doing.